-The Current low-carbon scenarios combine an exogenously rising GDP with a carbon constraint that is respected.
-This poses the question of the possibility of absolute and fast decoupling of GDP and CO2 emissions.
-The question is also raised in many texts and speeches of political policies [35] that state a target for decoupling (decoupling of GDP-impact and/or GDP-consumption of resources).
+The current low-carbon scenarios combine an exogenously rising GDP with a carbon constraint that is respected.
+This poses the question of the possibility of absolute and swift decoupling of GDP and CO_2 emissions.
+The question is also raised in many texts and speeches of political policies35 that state a target for decoupling (decoupling of GDP-impact and/or GDP-consumption of resources).